-Phoenix Accident Attorney for Drunk Driving Accidents in Arizona
+Phoenix Lawyer for Drunk Driving Accident Claims

 Drunk driving continues to be among the leading causes of motor vehicle injuries and death in Arizona and throughout the United States, despite the fact that initiatives to warn the public have been ongoing for several decades.
 According to a recent Crash Facts report conducted by the Arizona Department of Transportation, there were 4,854 alcohol-related crashes in 2017 alone, accounting for 320 fatalities and 3,095 injuries.

 If you or a loved one has been harmed in a drunk driving accident, we encourage you to contact an experienced Phoenix accident attorney at Hirsch & Lyon for guidance.
 Our firm has spent decades focused entirely on litigating car, truck, motorcycle, and pedestrian accident claims, including those that center around an intoxicated driver.
 Contact us for a free consultation.We offer 24 hour claim review, and no attorney’s fees unless you win.